The Connection Between Weight Loss and Age

 - poor mobility due to strain on your joints and muscles

-Many of these conditions are a threat if you are overweight, no matter your age.
+Many of these conditions are a threat if you’re overweight, no matter your age.
 If you don’t have any of these conditions by middle age, your risk may increase if you remain overweight.
-This is due to the aging of your organs and muscles, combined with the excess weight straining your body.
+This is because your organs and muscles age, and excess weight strains your body.
 If you have any of these conditions at middle age, they may become harder to manage if you don’t lose the weight.

-You are more likely to struggle with losing weight as you age if your parents were heavy later in life.
+You’re more likely to struggle with losing weight as you age if your parents were overweight later in life.
 Your weight problems may re-emerge, persist, or get worse with age if you have a history of being overweight or obese.

 Annual physical exams are important.
-Your doctor will monitor your weight and screen for problems that may be more easily treated if they are identified early.
+Your doctor will monitor your weight and screen for problems that may be more easily treated if they’re identified early.

 Your doctor may make suggestions to help you lose weight.
 These could include: